myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-use-data-loss-api.md

 <properties
-   pageTitle="Как вызвать потерю данных в службах Service Fabric | Microsoft Azure" description="Описывается, как использовать API потери данных." services="service-fabric" documentationCenter=".net" authors="LMWF"
+   pageTitle="How to Invoke Data Loss on Service Fabric Services | Microsoft Azure" description="Describes how to use the data loss api" services="service-fabric" documentationCenter=".net" authors="LMWF"